frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-smart-cards.md

     -D $(hostname)
 ```

+The `--key-owner` and `--cert-owner` options tell Certmonger to
+change the ownership of the files it creates, so the server process
+can read them.
+There are also options to change the mode (file
+permissions), if you need that.

-Now tell GNOME Remote Desktop about the key and certificate:
+Now, tell GNOME Remote Desktop about the key and certificate:

 ```command {.workstation}
 sudo grdctl --system rdp \